What Are Financial Analyst Qualifications?

 What does a Financial Analyst do? – Video Explanation

 #1 – Bachelor’s Degree for Financial Analyst

-To be a financial analyst, having a bachelor’s degree is the bare minimum you would require.
-A person possessing a bachelor’s degree can join in any entry-level position in the financial analysis domain and usually works under the supervision of a senior analyst.
+To be a financial analyst, having a bachelor’s degree is the bare minimum qualification for a financial analyst.
+A person possessing a bachelor’s degree can join any entry-level position in the financial analysis domain and usually works under the supervision of a senior analyst.
 However, it generally follows that people having a master’s degree are preferred for permanent and senior-level positions.
 A bachelor’s degree can be obtained in many fields, such as finance, economics, mathematics, statistics, etc.

 #2 – Master’s Degree for Financial Analyst

 A person having a master’s degree can directly expect to begin their career as a senior analyst.
 However, any corporate looking for a senior-level position would expect the candidate to have a master’s degree in finance or specific subjects such as project management or marketing.
 The time required for obtaining the master’s degree may depend on the field in which the degree is being obtained.
 For example, it takes two years to complete a master’s degree in business administration.

 A senior analyst can get promoted to senior positions such as a portfolio manager, fund manager, and other senior positions in which they lead a team of senior analysts.